nirajnagrale/MemStream/readme.md

 # cpp-pipeline
-A minimal C++ data‑pipeline ver 2.0.0 engine that chains independent nodes (processes) through ZeroMQ sockets to form a Directed Acyclic Graph (DAG).
+A minimal C++ data‑pipeline ver 2.0.0 engine that chains independent nodes (processes) through ZeroMQ sockets to form a Directed Acyclic Graph (DAG).<br>

-RandomGeneratorNode – emits pseudo‑random numbers on demand TcpSocketNode – republishes data on an available TCP port (default 9001) UdpSocketNode – republishes data on an available UDP port (default 9002) controller.py – tells the Random Node which outlet (TCP or UDP) to use at run‑time
+RandomGeneratorNode – emits pseudo‑random numbers on demand<br>
+TcpSocketNode – republishes data on an available TCP port (default 9001)<br>
+UdpSocketNode – republishes data on an available UDP port (default 9002)<br>
+controller.py – tells the Random Node which outlet (TCP or UDP) to use at run‑time<br>

 # Build & Run